MattithyahuData/P3-Amazon-product-status-checks/README.md

 What Data did you collect, how often did you collect it?

 ## FILE RAN SUCCESSFULLY FOR 3 DAYS....
-## Project Overview
-- We need to know which factors influence to give a loan
-- We also need to look for any opportunity to increase the bank's assets.
-- It was found that apart from income, family size is an important factor.
-- The libraries used were pandas, numpy, matplotlib, seaborn and scipy.
-- You can access the Jupiter Notebook at this **[LINK](https://github.com/MattithyahuData/P3-Amazon-Webscraping/blob/master/P3%20Code.ipynb)**

 ## Objectives
 Central question: